 Advisors at TrustCore use a mix of long-term and short-term purchases to build client portfolios, plus margin transactions and option writing.
 The firm takes into account multiple client factors when building investment portfolios.
 These include tax considerations, financial goals, risk tolerance, time horizon, income needs and more.

 TrustCore charges one fee for financial planning, portfolio management and other services according to the following schedule:

 What to Watch Out For

 There is one disclosure on the record at TrustCore.
 The firm was sanctioned by the SEC for having inadequate disclosures to clients regarding share classes.
-This resulted in a cease and desist, censure and disgorgement.
+This resulted in orders of cease and desist, censure and disgorgement.

 As mentioned above, the TrustCore has two sister firms -- a broker-dealer and an insurance company, and some advisors may also be registered as broker-dealer representatives or insurance agents, meaning they can earn commissions for selling clients insurance products or securities.
-This is a conflict of interest as the advisor may have financial incentive to encourage decisions that earn them higher commission even if it is not the best choice for the investor.
+This is a potential conflict of interest.
 Still, advisors at TrustCore are bound by fiduciary duty to act in the best interest of the client.

 Opening an Account With TrustCore Financial Services

 To open an account at TrustCore, you can call (615) 377-1177 or fill out the form on this page.